 Stage one: Imitation

 In stage one you’re introducing the story that you’ll be working on with your class orally.
 The sets in our Story Corner on LearningGrids could be used as a model text, they have clear structures and language patterns that are ideal for oral retelling.
 We also have lots of resources for various writing abilities, that can be used or adapted to support any story.
-They’re easily shared through cloud storage too, so students can access them and retell the story at home!
+They’re easily shared through cloud storage too, so pupils can access them and retell the story at home!

 Children could re-tell and record each stage of the story using a Tell the Story Talk Set, like this example for Little Red Riding Hood.
 You could create your own Talk Set using the images from your story map that children can use to record their oral retelling of the story.